iscc/iscc-specs/docs/specification.md

 !!! note "Document Version"

     This is the latest in-development version of the **ISCC Specification**.
-While there is already a [Version 1.0](https://github.com/iscc/iscc-specs/blob/version-1.0/docs/specification.md) spec, we are still expecting backward incompatible changes until **Version 2.0** is released.
-Parts of this specification may already be or become stable earlier and will be documented so during minor releases.
-Partners are encouraged to follow development and test, implement and give feedback based on the latest (this) version of the ISCC Specification.
+While there is already a [Version 1.0](https://github.com/iscc/iscc-specs/blob/version-1.0/docs/specification.md) spec, we are still expecting backward incompatible changes until **Version 2.0**.
+Parts of this specification may become stable earlier.
+We will document this during minor releases.
+We encourage partners to follow development and test, implement, and give feedback based on the latest (this) version of the ISCC Specification.

 This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
-The first version of this document was produced as a prototype by the [Content Blockchain Project](https://content-blockchain.org) and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
-The content of this document is determined by its authors in an open and public consensus process.
+The first version of this document resulted from a prototyping project by the [Content Blockchain Project](https://content-blockchain.org) and received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
+The content of this document results from a voluntary effort of the authors with an open and public consensus process.

 ## Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC 2119]](https://tools.ietf.org/html/rfc2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC 2119]](https://tools.ietf.org/html/rfc2119).

 ## Definitions

 Basic Metadata:
-: 	Minimal set of ISCC-specific top-level metadata that SHOULD be supported by applications.
+: Minimal set of ISCC-specific top-level metadata that applications SHOULD support.

 Bound Metadata:
 :     Metadata that is utilized during generation of the ISCC.
 A change of this **bound metadata** may therefore impact the derived ISCC..